 In 2010, Cove formed a consortium with Cairn Energy plc and CC Energy Development SAL, an affiliate company of Consolidated Contractors Company, to participate in the upcoming licensing rounds in Cyprus and Lebanon.
 When Cove was acquired by PTTEP in August 2012, the licensing rounds had not taken place yet and thus Cove withdrew from the consortium.

 The sale processTo top

-Notwithstanding its strong financial position, Cove put itself up for sale in December 2011, in line with its stated exit strategy of monetizing immediately after exploration and appraisal success.
+Notwithstanding its strong financial position, Cove put itself up for sale in December 2011.
 Given Prosperidade’s size and its close distance to the gas-hungry Asian markets, the sale attracted a long list of high-calibre suitors, including major independents and national oil companies.

 Between February and July 2012, Shell and PTTEP engaged in a prominent bidding war to acquire Cove.
 On 21 February 2012, Shell placed an indicative bid of £1.95 per share.
 Two days later, Cove received an indicative bid of £2.20 per share from PTTEP.
 On 3 May 2012, Shell made a recommended cash offer of £2.20 per share, followed on 23 May 2012 by a recommended cash offer of £2.40 per share from PTTEP.
 In July 2012, Shell retracted its offer and announced it was withdrawing from the bidding process.
 In August 2012, Cove was sold to PTTEP for £2.40 per share.